 Make some new dolphin friends on your next visit to Orlando.
 Discovery Cove is an aquatic theme park in Orlando, found just off of Central Florida Parkway and International Drive.
 Owned and operated by SeaWorld Parks & Entertainment, Discovery Cove allows guests the chance to swim and interact with bottlenose dolphins in controlled environments.

 Along with bottlenose dolphins, you'll be able to interact with other animals like rays, tropical birds and fish, and plenty of land animals – it's always an adventure at Discovery Cove.
 The park does have a max guest capacity of 1,300 per day, creating a more intimate experience.

 Established by the Crealdé School of Art, the Hannibal Square Heritage Center preserves the history of Winter Park's historic African-American community through permanent and rotating exhibits.
 Don't miss the award-winning Heritage Collection, which features over 100 archival pieces that provide a snapshot of African-American life in the Orlando area.

 You can also catch various rotating exhibitions, public art installations, and educational programs of the African-American experience.
-Hours are Tuesday to Thursday, noon to 4 p.m., Friday, noon to 5 p.m., and Saturday, 10 to 2 p.m.
+Visitors are encouraged to check out the Hannibal Square Community Outreach Art Classes for Seniors and Youth for a more hands-on experience.

 A top attraction, and one of the most unique experiences you'll have in Orlando, iFly Indoor Skydiving should be on any travel agenda when visiting Florida.
 Built in 1997, iFly Orlando is a 1000 horsepower vertical wind tunnel where you'll experience the thrill of skydiving without the heights or dangers.